monika-mandal17/Pizza-Sales-Dashboard/README.md

-# Pizza-Sales-Report using Power BI
+# Pizza-Sales-Dashboard using Power BI

 Problem statement was given by the client.